nparyab/COVID-19-SKorea-Insights/README.md

 <p>
 (1) What are the sources of infection?
 <br />
-(2) How different levels of community interactions are related in terms of virus spread?
+(2) How different levels of community interactions are related to each other?
 <br />
-(3) How different confirmed and recovered cases change over the last month?
+(3) How infected and recovered cases change over the last month?
 <br />
 (4) How daily web searches on COVID-19, cold, or flu are related?
 <br />